 In My Life as a Spy, Verdery tells the riveting and complicated story of discovering that during her decades of ethnographic research in Romania, numerous friends and colleagues had informed on her to the secret police.
 The New York Times Book Review said My Life is “ a fascinating, thoughtful and occasionally riveting book…..
 She employs three different perspectives: hers at that time (as captured in her field notes and personal letters), the secret police’s (as captured in its notes and reports on her) and hers today.
 She also uses the file to track down and interview several of the officers who handled her case as well as friends who informed on her.
 She approaches these confrontations not in a spirit of moral reckoning, but as an ethnographer trying to understand the social logic of surveillance under socialism.”

-No registration is required for Thursday's public lecture.
+No registration is required for this public lecture.

 Additional Seminar with Author | Advance Registration requiredFriday | September 28 | 10:30 am - 12:00 pm | Machmer E24